Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 ## Vega quirks

-Vega and Vega-Lite have more than their share of quirks and inconsistencies.
+Vega and Vega-Lite have more than their fair share of quirks and inconsistencies.
 For the most part you'll only notice this in the 'grammar' of the graphics specification, however occasionally they may look like bugs.